instagraham/olinjs-3/README.md

 We'll be covering javascript on the client side.

+## Recap

+* Express is a server library
+* Jade is a templating library
+* Mongoose is a database library

+New content: Teach sessions.

+New content: Teach static content.

-## Client vs Server side
+## Client vs Server-side

 * What is client side JS in relation to server side JS?
-* What is it used for?
+* What is it useful for?
-* Go through some stuff with just pure javascript
+* Simple examples and getting started with the Chrome console

-## JQuery
+## jQuery

+* What is a client side library?

+Included via <script> tags.

-* introduce JQuery.
+* introduce jQuery.
 Why do we use it?

-* What is a client side library?
+Makes editing HTML easy

 * What does $() do?

+Selects tags, like CSS selects tags

 * Do some DOM manipulations.

+Oh look you can make colors change and change text and create cat images

-* Show some JQuery libraries.
+* Show some jQuery libraries.

+EW no

 ## AJAX

 * What's AJAX?

+Communication between the client and the server-side using HTTP requests.

 * Why is it useful?
 Give some examples

+Communicating a list

 * Run through $.get, $.post, and $.ajax

-* Posting to a form
+* Simple "TODO" list app